This article contains affiliate links.

 This is how a regular weekend night goes down in Spain.
 Dinner is very late, never before 9,30pm.
 Then we have drinks at a bar until 2am more or less when bars close (by law) and clubs start to fill up.
 If you go to a club before, you will be all by yourself.

 There are a few bar areas in the Gothic Quarter.
 Check out the Born area for the hipster and bohemian feel.
 For a fashionable spot with views, the W Hotel has a bar at the top that has both sea and city views and turns into a club if that is more your thing.
 For a wine evening, Monvinic is not only a great proximity food restaurant but also has one of the most extensive wine cellars and menu by the glass in Barcelona and the world.
+To complete your local dining experience, I would recommend pairing your food with one of the Catalan wines from the Penedes region.

 If you prefer beer, Mortiz is a beer bar that was recently revamped after having almost been abandoned.
 It is an historical brand and a great place for a local beer.
 For a posher vibe head to Maria Cubi where there are a few bars.
 If you are looking for a speakeasy experience, Bar Mut is your choice.
 You will really feel like you are entering a hidden place.
 The space is small and they make great G&Ts.